thunderbird89/esf/stories/the-cormorant-gambit.md

 #### The Fear

-“This is not a battle," one of his officers gasped.
+"This is not a battle," one of his officers gasped.
 His voice held something Ryzak did not know how to process.
 Something **impossible**.

 **Fear.**